SeoroMin/Prompt4LLM-Eval/README.md

 # What is Prompt4LLM-Eval?
-Prompt4LLM-Eval is a methodology that analyzes LLM-based assessment methods into three components: Prompt Strategy, Score Aggregation, and Explainability.
+Prompt4LLM-Eval is a methodology that analyzes LLM-based assessment methods into three components: Prompt Strategy, Score Aggregation, and Explainability. <br>
 The methodology won the AACL-Eval4NLP Workshop summarization track.

 # Key findings